slicervm/docs.slicervm.com/docs/storage/overview.md

 ## Devmapper

-[Devmapper](https://en.wikipedia.org/wiki/Device_mapper) is available for Slicer, but not set up by default.
-Reach out if you have tried ZFS and need to use it instead.
+[Devmapper](https://en.wikipedia.org/wiki/Device_mapper) is available for Slicer, but not set up by default and requires additional setup.

+Generally, we'd recommend using ZFS instead of devmapper unless you have a specific need for it.

 Pros: